prometheus/docs/content/docs/guides/node-exporter.md

 ---
-title: Monitoring Linux host metrics with the node exporter
+title: Monitoring Linux host metrics with the Node Exporter
 ---

-# Monitoring Linux host metrics with the node exporter
+# Monitoring Linux host metrics with the Node Exporter

-The Prometheus [**node exporter**](https://github.com/prometheus/node_exporter) exposes a wide variety of hardware- and kernel-related metrics.
+The Prometheus [**Node Exporter**](https://github.com/prometheus/node_exporter) exposes a wide variety of hardware- and kernel-related metrics.

 In this guide, you will:

-* Start up a node exporter on `localhost`
+* Start up a Node Exporter on `localhost`
-* Start up a Prometheus instance on `localhost` that's configured to scrape metrics from the running node exporter
+* Start up a Prometheus instance on `localhost` that's configured to scrape metrics from the running Node Exporter

-NOTE: While the Prometheus node exporter is for *nix systems, there is a [WMI exporter](https://github.com/martinlindhe/wmi_exporter) for Windows that serves an analogous purpose.
+NOTE: While the Prometheus Node Exporter is for *nix systems, there is a [WMI exporter](https://github.com/martinlindhe/wmi_exporter) for Windows that serves an analogous purpose.

-## Installing and running the node exporter
+## Installing and running the Node Exporter

-The Prometheus node exporter is a single static binary that you can install [via tarball](#tarball-installation).
+The Prometheus Node Exporter is a single static binary that you can install [via tarball](#tarball-installation).
 You can [download](/downloads#node_exporter) page, extract it, and run it:

 ```bash
 wget https://github.com/prometheus/node_exporter/releases/download/v*/node_exporter-*.*-amd64.tar.gz